 This even permits a tool-based automatic resource allocation, if the skills of the staff are registered accordingly.
 However, this approach does not consider social aspects or other soft factors which are usually impossible to reproduce in software.

 This is why such methods often do not produce optimal results.
 In such a case, software can make suggestions.
-But it will not be able to replace good collaboration between project managers and team leaders fully.
+But it will not be able to fully replace good collaboration between project managers and team leaders.